Summer Graduate Fellowship in Digital Humanities

 Step 1: Express interest and meet with a librarian

-Submit an interest form and schedule an individual meeting with CoLab staff to discuss your project idea.
-The purpose of this meeting is to help you determine if your project idea is at the right stage for Summer DH to be of benefit.
-If you have any questions about applying for the program, please contact digitalcolab@cornell.edu or visit the CoLab during Office Hours.
+Access the 2026 Summer DH Interest form to express interest in the program and schedule an individual meeting with CoLab staff to discuss your project idea.
+The purpose of this meeting is to help you to determine if your project idea is a good fit for the program’s capabilities, and if not, to identify other resources to support you.
+If you have any questions about expressing interest in the program, please contact digitalcolab@cornell.edu or visit the CoLab during Office Hours.

 Step 2: Submit an application